InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

   - The document is readible & comprehensible for other parties (not just for the author(s))
   - The author(s) contribute the contents according to the [license](../LICENSE.txt) & are allowed to do so
   - Thoughts and contents by third parties are quoted / referenced explicitly
+  - The markdown of the pattern complies with [Check: Markdownlint](https://github.com/InnerSourceCommons/InnerSourcePatterns/actions?query=workflow%3AMarkdownlint)

+- Artifacts:
+	- The patterns are stored as markdown files in `/patterns/1-initial`

 ### Requirements: Level 2 - Structured